 However, if you often become out-of-pocket before the next pay, have you ever wonder why you are always under this circumstance.
 I have observed that most young people care less about managing personal finances.

-Check around the corner, you will found many young people who have work for more than 10 years and possibly earn a monthly average salary of D12,500 and yet do not have assets up to D150,000.
+Check around the corner, and you will found many young people who have work for more than 10 years and possibly earn a monthly average salary of D12,500 and yet do not have assets up to D150,000.

-The question we should ask is why are most young people broke?
+The question we should ask is why most young people are broke?
 Here are few reasons I gathered.

 1. Poor financial literacy

 Let us first go back a bit and assess the educational background of these young people.
 They didn’t learn about basic financial literacy in school.
 Yes, from primary school to universities in the Gambia, the focus has been on the general knowledge and specialisation.
 Imagine of Bakary who graduated with a law degree, and throughout his 23 years of schooling, no one taught him how to manage his money.
 Government, lectures and parents know that money will be one of the major resources a lawyer will earn as an employee or entrepreneur.